Richmond–San Rafael Ferry Company: Ex-Southern Pacific ferries

 Richmond–San Francisco Transportation Company was formed to establish a ferry route between those two cities and ordered three ferries for that purpose.
 Southern Pacific Transportation Company purchased the new company before it began operations and integrated the route into its San Francisco Bay transportation system.
-The three new ferries were among the most modern on the bay, and saw use on many routes during the peak and declining years of San Francisco Bay ferry service.
+The three new ferries were among the most modern on the bay, and were used on many routes during the peak and declining years of San Francisco Bay ferry service.
 Richmond–San Rafael Ferry Company purchased the ferries in 1938, and Southern Pacific discontinued ferry service to Richmond in 1939.
 A fourth ferry, Sierra Nevada, was purchased from Southern Pacific in 1947.

 El Paso

-El Paso (documentation number 224327) was launched on October 27, 1924 and delivered to Southern Pacific on 8 December.
-She was put into service on Southern Pacific's route between San Francisco and Oakland, California.
+El Paso (documentation number 224327) was launched on October 27, 1924, and delivered to Southern Pacific on 8 December.
+She was put into service on Southern Pacific's route between San Francisco and Oakland.
 El Paso collided with the Southern Pacific ferry Berkeley on the foggy morning of November 30, 1936, but neither ferry was seriously damaged.
 El Paso was dismantled for scrap after the Richmond–San Rafael Bridge opened in 1956.

 New Orleans

-New Orleans (documentation number 224347) was launched on December 10, 1924 and delivered to Southern Pacific on January 2, 1925.
-The new ferry inaugurated service between Richmond and San Francisco on January 15, 1925 with fares of $1.20 for a car and driver and 20 cents per rider or pedestrian.
+New Orleans (documentation number 224347) was launched on December 10, 1924, and delivered to Southern Pacific on January 2, 1925.
+The new ferry inaugurated service between Richmond and San Francisco on January 15, 1925, with fares of $1.20 for a car and driver and 20 cents per rider or pedestrian.
 This ferry was renamed Russian River when purchased from Southern Pacific for service across San Pablo Bay, and was dismantled for scrap after the Richmond–San Rafael Bridge opened in 1956.

 Klamath

 A steamship ferry named for Klamath County, Oregon, it carried as many as 1,000 people and 78 cars.
-It was powered by a 1,400-horsepower, triple-expansion steam engine that drove two cast iron propellers, 10 feet in diameter, one on each end.
-The Klamath (documentation number 224401) was launched on December 27, 1924 and delivered to Southern Pacific Railroad on January 26, 1925.
-The ferry ran auto routes between Oakland and the San Francisco Ferry Building until 1929, and later between Sausalito and San Francisco’s Hyde Street Pier from 1929 to 1938.
+It was powered by a 1,400-horsepower, triple-expansion steam engine that drove two cast-iron propellers, 10 feet in diameter, one on each end.
+The Klamath (documentation number 224401) was launched on December 27, 1924, and delivered to Southern Pacific Railroad on January 26, 1925.
+The ferry ran auto routes between Oakland and the San Francisco Ferry Building until 1929, and later between Sausalito and San Francisco's Hyde Street Pier from 1929 to 1938.

 With the construction of the Golden Gate and Bay bridges, ferry traffic plummeted.
-The boat was sold to the Richmond-San Rafael Ferry Company and carried prison inmates between Point Molate and San Quentin for 18 years (1938-1956), until the arrival of the Richmond-San Rafael Bridge which put an end to its role as a passenger vessel in 1956.
+The boat was sold to the Richmond–San Rafael Ferry Company and carried prison inmates between Point Molate and San Quentin for 18 years (1938-1956), until the arrival of the Richmond-San Rafael Bridge, which put an end to its role as a passenger vessel in 1956.